Kexin-Wei/ImageProcessingOpenCV/README.md

 # Image Processing Algorithm implemented in OpenCV

-check the README.md in folder `opencvAlgo`.
+check the README.md in folder `5opencvAlgo`.